Also known as: kneeling shoulder press, band shoulder press, resistance band shoulder press, kneeling overhead press, band overhead press

 How to Do Kneeling Band Shoulder Press

-- Lower with control: Slowly lower hands back to shoulder level over two to three seconds, maintaining core tension and steady breathing throughout the descent.
+- Lower with control: Inhale and slowly lower to shoulder height over 2-3 seconds, maintaining core tension and scapular control.
+Stop if you feel sharp pain in the shoulder.

 Muscle Groups